rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

         state: present
         reload: yes
 ```
-- downloads and launches the docker container for elk
+- downloads and launches the docker container for elk server
 ```bash
 # Use docker_container module
     - name: download and launch a docker elk container